 ORG Budget Requests

 ORG provides a set amount of funding to Recognized Student Organizations.
 To apply for funding, student organizations must submit budget requests at various times throughout the year.
-While we are happy to provide this resource to our organizations, you should never consider ORG your primary funding source for your student organization.
+While we are happy to provide this resource to our organizations, an organization should never consider ORG its primary funding source.
 Our funding levels are always subject to change, and we’re limited by the large number of student organizations requesting assistance.

 Student organizations that are eligible for funding can submit budget requests to ORG in one of these categories:

-- General Expense—for general resources, like copies, advertising, and miscellaneous reusable supplies
+- General Expense—for general resources, like copies and advertising

 - Travel—for a group trip to conferences, competitions, or events

-You also need to plan ahead to receive ORG funding–we only accept budgets during specific periods throughout the year.
+An organization also needs to plan ahead to receive ORG funding–we only accept budgets during specific periods throughout the academic year.
 See this year’s budget deadlines.
 Generally, our budget deadlines run a semester in advance; i.e. if you want funding for the spring semester, you must apply during the fall.

 Recognized Student Organizations are eligible for ORG funding, with the following exceptions:

-- Social fraternities or sororities (Interfraternity Council and Pan-Hellenic Council)
+- Social fraternities or sororities (Interfraternity Council and Panhellenic Association)

 - Single gender organizations (recognized by IRS section 501 (c) (7))